-The trail heal is at the end of the Muddy Fork Road.
+The trailhead is at the end of the Muddy Fork Road.
 There is a large parking lot that can accommodate around 50 cars.
-However this is a very busy trail and the parking lot fills up pretty quickly at weekends.
-There are portable restrooms and trash cans at the parking lot.
+However, this is a very busy trail and the parking lot fills up pretty quickly at weekends.
+There are portable restrooms and trash cans in the parking lot.

 Crossing the Sandy River

-Currently the river seems to be low and there are two viable log crossing.
-Although I suspect walk through would also work if you wanted to.
-One of the logs has a rope that forms a kind of hand rail.
+Currently, the river seems to be low and there are two viable log crossings.
+Although I suspect a walk-through would also work if you wanted to.
+One of the logs has a rope that forms a kind of handrail.
 This seemed to be the most popular.
 The second option has a slightly thicker log but it is only secured at one end – giving it a good deal of bounce.

 The trail to Ramona Falls

 After crossing the river – the trail passes across a sandy area, which makes a great camping spot if you want to turn this into an overnight backpacking trip.
 It then follows the Sandy River towards Mount Hood, along the top of the canyon.
 This used to be a pretty enclosed trail, well shielded from the sun.
-However I definitely have the feel that its more open now and brighter.
-There are definitely lots of blow downs, but again the Forest Service has kept the trail clear.
+However, I definitely have the feeling that it’s more open now and brighter.
+There are definitely lots of blowdowns, but again the Forest Service has kept the trail clear.

 After about 1 1/2 mile there is a junction where the Pacific Crest Trail bears of to the left.
 This is the northbound PCT – and forms part of our return journey.
 Continuing straight is the PCT south and the way to Ramona falls.
 Rhododendrons grace the trail and this is a great time of year to be out there – just as they are starting to bloom.